 You may already know that I am obsessed with Joshua Tree National Park.
 I visit this park as frequently as possible.
 Yet, as many times as I have been here, I always seem to discover some new hidden corner of this amazing park.

-Joshua Tree is one of the most popular national parks around Los Angeles, and it’s easy to see why.
 An easy and relatively short drive, it is possible to visit Joshua Tree in one day if you leave early.
+Check out all of the best photo spots, hike on the desert trails, and drink in the rugged landscape.

-Also, it offers scenery so drastically different from anywhere near Los Angeles that you feel like you’re on another planet.
+Joshua Tree offers scenery so drastically different from anywhere near Los Angeles that you feel like you’re on another planet.
 The spindly Joshua Trees with their wild arms and the giant round rocks are otherworldly to say the least.

-2. Death Valley National Park
+2. The Largest National Park near Los Angeles: Death Valley National Park

 Distance: 3.75 Hours from Los Angeles